 1. Assembly Worker

-Assembly workers fit together the component parts of a product or segment of a product using tools, machines, and their hands.
+Assembly workers fit the parts of a product or segment of a product together using tools, machines, and hands.

 About the Job: Assembly Worker Job Description